RalphLavelle/FlashLoans/README.md

 > npx hardhat mintDAI --network localhost

 Request a flash loan!
-> npx hardhat requestFlashLoan --network localhost
+> npx hardhat request --network localhost

+Test a swap on Mumbai (for example)
+> npx hardhat swap --network mumbai

 ## Local env
 Locally, I use a fake ERC20 coin to stand in for $DAI (no $USDC yet).
 Also, in the local version, the call in FlashLoan to POOL is commented out.